ComposioHQ/composio/README.md

 ## 🛡️ License

-Composio is licensed under the MIT License - see the [LICENSE](https://github.com/composiodev/composio/blob/master/LICENSE) file for details.
+Composio is licensed under the Elastic License - see the [LICENSE](https://github.com/composiodev/composio/blob/master/LICENSE) file for details.

 ## 💪 Thanks To All Contributors